 Herpes: Treatment with Medication

 Medications can’t cure herpes.
 But they can help you feel better, and reduce the chances of passing herpes to others.
-Some medications can control symptoms during an outbreak (episodic therapy).
+Some medications can control symptoms and shorten the duration of an outbreak (episodic therapy).
 Other medications can reduce the number of outbreaks (suppressive therapy).
-Your doctor will explain your options and any possible side effects.
+Your health care provider will explain your options and any possible side effects.

 How the Medications Work